-Board of Directors Sustainable Energy Utility, Inc., DBA Delaware Sustainable Energy Utility Dover, Delaware
+Board of Directors Sustainable Energy Utility, Inc. DBA Delaware Sustainable Energy Utility Newark, Delaware

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the consolidated financial statements of Sustainable Energy Utility, Inc., DBA Delaware Sustainable Energy Utility which comprise the statement of financial position as of June 30, 2022, and the related statements of activities, functional expenses, and cash flows for the year then ended, and the related notes to the consolidated financial statements, and have issued our report thereon dated October 20, 2022.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of Sustainable Energy Utility, Inc. DBA Delaware Sustainable Energy Utility, as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise Sustainable Energy Utility, Inc. DBA Delaware Sustainable Energy Utility's basic financial statements, and have issued our report thereon dated October 16, 2023.

-Internal Control over Financial Reporting
+Internal Control Over Financial Reporting

-In planning and performing our audit of the consolidated financial statements, we considered Sustainable Energy Utility, Inc.'s internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the consolidated financial statements, but not for the purpose of expressing an opinion on the effectiveness of Sustainable Energy Utility, Inc. internal control.
-Accordingly, we do not express an opinion on the effectiveness of Sustainable Energy Utility, Inc.s internal control.
+In planning and performing our audit of the financial statements, we considered Sustainable Energy Utility, Inc. DBA Delaware Sustainable Energy Utility's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Sustainable Energy Utility, Inc. DBA Delaware Sustainable Energy Utility's internal control.
+Accordingly, we do not express an opinion on the effectiveness of Sustainable Energy Utility's internal control.

 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
-A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the Organization's consolidated financial statements will not be prevented, or detected and corrected on a timely basis.
+A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.